cdrezen/itRWR/README.rst

  Library Codes
 -----------------

-* ``community.py`` : Python script containing the function for community identification based on iterative random walk with restart
+* ``community.py`` : Python script containing the function for community identification based on iterative Random Walk with Restart
-* ``create_config_seed_files.py`` : Python script to generate the configuration yml files and the files containing the seeds (causative genes) for each disease
+* ``create_config_seed_files.py`` : Python script to generate the configuration yml files and the files containing the seeds
-* ``run_community_ID.py`` : Main Python script containing the function to automatize the community identification for a list of diseases
+* ``run_community_ID.py`` : Main Python script containing the function to automatize the identification of several communities using itRWR

 -----------------